iamarunbrahma/image-segmentation-of-indian-roads/README.md

 # Image Segmentation of Indian Roads
 Image Segmentation is one of the applications in Computer Vision.
-In this project, we will analyze a video recording of a vehicle driving on the road and we are going to classify each object in each frame and compute semantic segmentation for each frame in this video.
+In this project, we analyzed a video recording of a vehicle driving on the road and we are going to classify each object in each frame and compute semantic segmentation for each frame in this video.

 ## Steps:-
 - Extract frames and their corresponding frames from a zip file